Michael Dunn (American football)

-Michael Dunn (born August 28, 1994) is an American football guard for the Cleveland Browns of the National Football League (NFL).
-He played college football at Maryland.
+Michael Dunn (born August 28, 1994) is an American professional football guard.
+He played college football for the Maryland Terrapins.
+He made his NFL debut in 2020 with the Cleveland Browns.

-Personal life
+Early and personal life

-Dunn was born in Bethesda, Maryland, and is Jewish.
+Dunn was born and grew up in Bethesda, Maryland, and is Jewish.
+His parents are David and Tamara Dunn, and he has two siblings, Renee and Eitan.

 He attended Walt Whitman High School in Bethesda.
-He played college football at Maryland.
+Competing for the school's football team, Dunn played offensive tackle and guard.
+As a senior, he was named second-team all-county.

+Dunn attended the University of Maryland, graduating in 2016 with a degree in Economics.
+While there he played college football starting 48 games from 2013-16 for the Terrapins, including 37 consecutive games.
+He was 2x Honorable Mention All-Big Ten (2015 and 2016), and 3x All-Big Ten Academic Selection (2014, 2015, and 2016).
+After his senior season, he had labrum surgery, which prevented him from participating in Pro Day.

-Dunn married The Athletic podcast producer Marissa Morris, whom he started dating in 2016, in March 2022.
+Dunn married The Athletic podcast producer Marissa Morris, whom he started dating in 2016, in February 2022.
+They have a daughter who was born in 2023.

 Professional career

 Los Angeles Rams

-After going undrafted in the 2017 NFL Draft, Dunn had a rookie minicamp tryout with the Los Angeles Rams in May 2017.
+After going undrafted in the 2017 NFL draft, Dunn had a rookie minicamp tryout with the Los Angeles Rams in May 2017.
 He signed with the team on June 15, 2017.
 He was waived during final roster cuts on September 2, 2017, and signed to the Rams' practice squad the following day.
 Dunn was released from the Rams' practice squad on September 5, 2017.

 Dunn re-signed with the Rams on February 22, 2018.
 He was waived on June 5, 2018.

 Jacksonville Jaguars

 Dunn signed with the Jacksonville Jaguars on July 31, 2018.
-He was waived during final roster cuts on September 1, 2018, and signed to the team's practice squad on September 19, 2018.
-He was released on October 16, 2018, and re-signed to the practice squad on November 27, 2018.
+He was waived during final roster cuts on September 1, and signed to the team's practice squad on September 19.
+He was released on October 16, and re-signed to the practice squad on November 27.